nastyapetrunia/Regression_on_the_tabular_data/README.md

 # Regression_on_the_tabular_data
 ## Description
-Analyzed given dataset and build a regression model.
+Analyzed given dataset and built a regression model.
 Predictions for internship_hidden_test.csv file can be found [here](test_with_predicted_target.csv).
 First and second test tasks are [in this notebook](Tasks_1_and_2/Quantum_DS_Test_Tasks(1-2).ipynb).
 &nbsp;